JFS Wealth Advisors LLC Acquires 242 Shares of Cisco Systems, Inc. (NASDAQ:CSCO)

-JFS Wealth Advisors LLC raised its position in shares of Cisco Systems, Inc. (NASDAQ:CSCO – Free Report) by 4.5% during the 1st quarter, according to the company in its most recent 13F filing with the SEC.
-The institutional investor owned 5,650 shares of the network equipment provider’s stock after acquiring an additional 242 shares during the quarter.
+JFS Wealth Advisors LLC raised its position in shares of Cisco Systems, Inc. (NASDAQ:CSCO – Free Report) by 4.5% in the first quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 5,650 shares of the network equipment provider’s stock after acquiring an additional 242 shares during the period.
 JFS Wealth Advisors LLC’s holdings in Cisco Systems were worth $295,000 at the end of the most recent quarter.

-Several other large investors have also bought and sold shares of the company.
-Vanguard Group Inc. boosted its position in Cisco Systems by 1.5% during the 3rd quarter.
-Vanguard Group Inc. now owns 377,757,324 shares of the network equipment provider’s stock valued at $15,110,293,000 after acquiring an additional 5,586,273 shares in the last quarter.
-Geode Capital Management LLC boosted its position in Cisco Systems by 1.0% during the 4th quarter.
-Geode Capital Management LLC now owns 76,736,984 shares of the network equipment provider’s stock valued at $3,649,867,000 after acquiring an additional 750,247 shares in the last quarter.
-Charles Schwab Investment Management Inc. boosted its position in Cisco Systems by 5.8% during the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 70,560,539 shares of the network equipment provider’s stock valued at $3,331,344,000 after acquiring an additional 3,841,840 shares in the last quarter.
-Morgan Stanley boosted its position in Cisco Systems by 17.4% during the 4th quarter.
-Morgan Stanley now owns 61,788,267 shares of the network equipment provider’s stock valued at $2,943,593,000 after acquiring an additional 9,160,347 shares in the last quarter.
-Finally, Moneta Group Investment Advisors LLC boosted its position in Cisco Systems by 112,307.0% during the 4th quarter.
-Moneta Group Investment Advisors LLC now owns 59,519,500 shares of the network equipment provider’s stock valued at $2,835,509,000 after acquiring an additional 59,466,550 shares in the last quarter.
-71.96% of the stock is owned by institutional investors.
+A number of other institutional investors also recently made changes to their positions in the company.
+Vanguard Group Inc. boosted its holdings in shares of Cisco Systems by 1.5% during the third quarter.
+Vanguard Group Inc. now owns 377,757,324 shares of the network equipment provider’s stock worth $15,110,293,000 after acquiring an additional 5,586,273 shares during the period.
+Geode Capital Management LLC grew its position in Cisco Systems by 1.0% during the fourth quarter.
+Geode Capital Management LLC now owns 76,736,984 shares of the network equipment provider’s stock worth $3,649,867,000 after buying an additional 750,247 shares in the last quarter.
+Charles Schwab Investment Management Inc. grew its position in Cisco Systems by 5.8% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 70,560,539 shares of the network equipment provider’s stock worth $3,331,344,000 after buying an additional 3,841,840 shares in the last quarter.
+Morgan Stanley grew its position in Cisco Systems by 17.4% during the fourth quarter.
+Morgan Stanley now owns 61,788,267 shares of the network equipment provider’s stock worth $2,943,593,000 after buying an additional 9,160,347 shares in the last quarter.
+Finally, Moneta Group Investment Advisors LLC grew its position in Cisco Systems by 112,307.0% during the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 59,519,500 shares of the network equipment provider’s stock worth $2,835,509,000 after buying an additional 59,466,550 shares in the last quarter.
+Institutional investors own 71.96% of the company’s stock.

+In other news, EVP Deborah L. Stahlkopf sold 2,142 shares of the firm’s stock in a transaction dated Friday, May 19th.
+The stock was sold at an average price of $48.50, for a total value of $103,887.00.
+Following the completion of the sale, the executive vice president now directly owns 179,378 shares in the company, valued at approximately $8,699,833.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+In related news, EVP Deborah L. Stahlkopf sold 2,142 shares of the firm’s stock in a transaction dated Friday, May 19th.
+The shares were sold at an average price of $48.50, for a total value of $103,887.00.
+Following the transaction, the executive vice president now owns 179,378 shares of the company’s stock, valued at approximately $8,699,833.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, EVP Jeffery S. Sharritts sold 5,175 shares of the firm’s stock in a transaction dated Monday, May 22nd.
+The shares were sold at an average price of $49.11, for a total transaction of $254,144.25.
+Following the completion of the transaction, the executive vice president now directly owns 259,893 shares in the company, valued at approximately $12,763,345.23.
+The disclosure for this sale can be found here.
+Insiders sold a total of 39,093 shares of company stock worth $1,963,134 in the last three months.
+Company insiders own 0.02% of the company’s stock.

 Cisco Systems Announces Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, July 26th.
-Stockholders of record on Thursday, July 6th will be given a dividend of $0.39 per share.
-This represents a $1.56 dividend on an annualized basis and a dividend yield of 3.02%.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, July 26th.
+Stockholders of record on Thursday, July 6th will be paid a $0.39 dividend.
 The ex-dividend date of this dividend is Wednesday, July 5th.
-Cisco Systems’s payout ratio is 56.12%.
+This represents a $1.56 annualized dividend and a dividend yield of 3.02%.
+Cisco Systems’s dividend payout ratio is presently 56.12%.

-In other news, SVP Prat Bhatt sold 608 shares of the company’s stock in a transaction dated Tuesday, June 13th.
-The shares were sold at an average price of $50.61, for a total transaction of $30,770.88.
-Following the sale, the senior vice president now directly owns 45,092 shares in the company, valued at approximately $2,282,106.12.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-In related news, Director Roderick C. Mcgeary sold 10,000 shares of the stock in a transaction dated Wednesday, June 14th.
-The shares were sold at an average price of $50.96, for a total value of $509,600.00.
-Following the sale, the director now directly owns 103,992 shares of the company’s stock, valued at approximately $5,299,432.32.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, SVP Prat Bhatt sold 608 shares of the stock in a transaction dated Tuesday, June 13th.
-The stock was sold at an average price of $50.61, for a total transaction of $30,770.88.
-Following the completion of the sale, the senior vice president now directly owns 45,092 shares in the company, valued at $2,282,106.12.
-The disclosure for this sale can be found here.
-Insiders sold a total of 39,093 shares of company stock valued at $1,963,134 in the last 90 days.
-Company insiders own 0.02% of the company’s stock.

-Several research firms have weighed in on CSCO.
-StockNews.com cut Cisco Systems from a “strong-buy” rating to a “buy” rating in a research report on Wednesday, June 7th.
-Piper Sandler lowered their target price on shares of Cisco Systems from $53.00 to $51.00 in a report on Thursday, May 18th.
-Citigroup started coverage on shares of Cisco Systems in a report on Thursday.
-They set a “neutral” rating and a $54.00 target price for the company.
-Barclays lowered their target price on shares of Cisco Systems from $52.00 to $51.00 in a report on Thursday, May 18th.
-Finally, Tigress Financial reiterated a “buy” rating and set a $73.00 target price on shares of Cisco Systems in a report on Friday, March 17th.
-Ten analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and a consensus price target of $57.00.
+A number of brokerages recently issued reports on CSCO.
+Tigress Financial reissued a “buy” rating and set a $73.00 price target on shares of Cisco Systems in a research report on Friday, March 17th.
+Citigroup began coverage on Cisco Systems in a research report on Thursday.
+They set a “neutral” rating and a $54.00 price target on the stock.
+The Goldman Sachs Group began coverage on Cisco Systems in a research report on Monday, March 6th.
+They set a “neutral” rating on the stock.
+Barclays reduced their price target on Cisco Systems from $52.00 to $51.00 in a research report on Thursday, May 18th.
+Finally, Raymond James upped their target price on Cisco Systems from $63.00 to $64.00 in a research note on Thursday, May 18th.
+Ten investment analysts have rated the stock with a hold rating and thirteen have given a buy rating to the stock.
+According to MarketBeat, the company has an average rating of “Moderate Buy” and an average target price of $57.00.

 Cisco Systems, Inc engages in the design, manufacture, and sale of Internet Protocol-based networking products and services related to the communications and information technology industry.
 The firm operates through the following geographical segments: the Americas, EMEA, and APJC.
 Its products include the following categories: Switches, Routers, Wireless, Network Management Interfaces and Modules, Optical Networking, Access Points, Outdoor and Industrial Access Points, Next-Generation Firewalls, Advanced Malware Protection, VPN Security Clients, Email, and Web Security.